 Schools and groups

 The International Slavery Museum offers a range of activities, sessions and resources for education and community groups of all ages.
-These are run by our Education and Communities team.

 Booking a group visit

-Learning sessions are free of charge and usually link to the national curriculum through our collections and displays.
+Education sessions are free of charge and usually link to the national curriculum through our collections and displays.
 Many sessions are led by a member of our team, while some are self-led.
 Booking well in advance is advised.

 Planning for your visit